 As the health department continues to monitor and test for the virus here in Montgomery County region, and all across the state, here is a quick checklist for keeping mosquitoes away for the remainder of the season.
 Common sense practices to reduce mosquito populations include keeping your lawn mowed and free of debris, this includes brush piles.
 Keep your landscape from becoming overgrown.
 Make sure all screened areas in and around your home are not damaged or torn to reduce the risk of mosquitoes becoming uninvited house guests.
 Clogged gutters are a refuge for mosquitoes as well as downspouts.
 Make sure these areas are kept free of debris.
 Other things to avoid are pooled water in sandboxes, and swing sets or other outdoor kids play structures.
 Also, avoid keeping tires outside.

 In addition to removing the potential for mosquitoes to breed, it is also highly recommended to have your property treated by a licensed mosquito control professional to provide an invisible veil of protection from mosquitoes and the illnesses they carry.
 Since mosquito activity is still in full force, now is the time to be vigilant in mosquito control practices in your backyard.

 The Only Good Mosquito Is a Dead One!

 Mosquito Squad of Greater Washington DC offers an intensive mosquito control program that controls and prevents mosquitoes.
-Our highly effective barrier sprays are sprayed on a regular schedule throughout the mosquito season to ensure no gaps in your mosquito and tick control.
-We offer an organic mosquito control spray as well!
+Our highly effective barrier sprays are misted on a regular schedule throughout the mosquito season to ensure no gaps in your mosquito and tick control.
+We offer an organic mosquito control treatment as well!